openharmony/powermgr_powermgr_lite/README.md

 ### Available APIs<a name="section481251394"></a>

-The following table lists the JavaScript APIs provided by the lite power manager.
+The following table lists the JavaScript APIs provided by the power manager.

 <a name="table45171237103112"></a>
 <table><thead align="left"><tr id="row12572123793117"><th class="cellrowborder" valign="top" width="38.71%" id="mcps1.1.3.1.1"><p id="p19572937163116"><a name="p19572937163116"></a><a name="p19572937163116"></a><strong id="b98969616388"><a name="b98969616388"></a><a name="b98969616388"></a>API</strong></p>